riok/mapperly/docs/docs/configuration/conversions.md

 Note: To exclude a candidate conversion method (Parse, ToTarget instance methods, or static Create/CreateFrom/From/To methods), annotate that method with `[MapperIgnore]`.

+This only works when the annotated method is in the same assembly as the mapper unless Mapperly attributes are preserved at runtime; see the ["Ignore a member at definition"](./mapper.mdx#ignore-a-member-at-definition) section in the mapper configuration docs.

 ## Disable all automatic conversions

 To disable all conversions supported by Mapperly set `EnabledConversions` to `None`: